Josef Malý

 Josef Malý (25 March 1894 – 23 March 1943) was a Czech gymnast who competed for Czechoslovakia in the 1920 Summer Olympics.
 He was born in Prague and died in Berlin.
 In 1920 he was a member of the Czechoslovak gymnastic team which finished fourth in the team event.
+Additionally, he competed at the 1922 World Artistic Gymnastics Championships where he helped his team to the gold medal and also where he won an individual gold medal on rings.